wanderview/wanderview.github.com/source/_posts/2014-11-27-implementing-the-serviceworker-cache-api-in-gecko.markdown

 * Update the SQLite database to reflect the new Request/Response pair with a file name pointer to the body.

-All of the result steps are essentially just there to indicate completion as `put()` resolves undefined in the success case.
+All of the steps back to the child process are essentially just there to indicate completion.
+The `put()` operation resolves undefined in the success case.

 Finally the script can use `match()` to read the data back out of the Cache: